This clean eating naan is simply one of the most delicious flatbreads I’ve ever made.

 But once I started eating clean, I left my favorite Indian dishes behind and designated them as cheat meals.
 I can tell you, that got old pretty quickly.
 So I finally decided it was time to clean up this delicious encore to a meal.
 While it doesn’t get bubbly like traditional naan, it tastes remarkably similar.
 In fact, my husband likes this version just as much as the restaurant variety, and I hope you will too!

-- ½ cup milk (any type of milk, unsweetened - I used almond milk)
+- 1/2 cup milk (any type - I used unsweetened almond milk)

 - 1 tbsp. garlic powder